-Santa Barbara City College is committed to promoting international understanding and global responsibility.
+Santa Barbara City College is committed to promoting cross-cultural understanding and global responsibility.
 Part of that commitment is reflected through offering opportunities to study abroad in a variety of countries.

 SBCC offers full semester-length programs in a number of countries.
 In the past, SBCC semester program participants have been able to study in France, Italy, England, Spain, Turkey, Greece, Costa Rica, China, Vietnam, Chile, Argentina and New Zealand.
 Courses typically include a broad range of disciplines, such as art, literature, political science, marketing, communication, film studies, as well as language courses appropriate to the countries.

-Summer and winter break programs have included language studies in Spain, Mexico, France, Italy and Cuba as well as film studies and production in Italy, Thailand, Germany and Australia, photography in Cuba, France and England, communication in Australia, Germany, India and Rwanda, art history in France, marketing in England, France and Austria, as well as other disciplines and destinations.
+Summer and winter break programs have included language studies in Spain, Mexico, France, Italy and Cuba as well as film studies and production in Italy, Thailand, Germany and Australia, photography and printmaking in Cuba, France and England, communication in Australia, Germany, India and Rwanda, art history in France, marketing in England, France and Austria, as well as other disciplines and destinations.
 New programs are continuously being developed.
-Students usually study at private facilities in the host country and live with local families or in student apartments.
+Students usually study at private facilities in the host country and live with local families, student apartments, or hotels.
 Field trips and excursions to nearby points of interest are included in all Study Abroad programs.

-The cost ranges between $9,000 and $12,000 for semester programs and is considerably less for the summer programs.
-Excursions, lodging and meals (for some programs) are included in the program cost.
+The cost ranges between $7,500 and $9,000 for semester programs and is considerably less for the short-term programs ($3,500 - $4,500).
+Excursions, lodging, transportation, and cultural activities are usually included in the program cost.
 Limited scholarships, grants, loans and other financial aid are available for those students who qualify.

-Additional information about these programs is available from the Study Abroad Office, located in the International Education Center, Room 1, (805) 730-2494, or www.sbcc.edu/studyabroad.
+Additional information about these programs is available from the Study Abroad Office, located in the International Education Center, Room 1, (805) 730-4294.